-The Trustee reviews the strength of the employer covenant on an annual basis.
-The Trustee used an external adviser to undertake a review of the employer covenant.
-Pricewaterhousecoopers LLP have been appointed to carry out the review of the employer covenant.
+The Trustee considers the strength of the employer covenant on an ongoing basis and believes it to be relatively strong.
+The Trustee used an external adviser to undertake a review of the employer covenant in the run up to the 2020 Valuation.
+PricewaterhouseCoopers LLP concluded that the covenant was 'Tending to Strong' but could be strengthened by the provision of a contingent assets package which is currently under negotiation.